bcran/edk2_aadp/README.md

 ## Files
 * bld.sh: Script to build the ADLINK COM-HPC-ALT UEFI firmware.
+  Optional parameters:
+  * -t/--toolchain - Toolchain to use (GCC or CLANG)
+  * -b/--build - Build type (RELEASE or DEBUG)
 * IPMI scripts: define ${BMC\_IP}, ${BMC\_USER} and ${BMC\_PASS} to use them.
   * pon.sh: IPMI script to power on the system.
   * poff.sh: IPMI script to power off the system.